vjarotschkin/codeathome_ds_track_study_buddies_12/README.md

 This tool can be used to evaluate emotions shared via instant messaging daily.
 With our solution you will get a better understanding what your counterpart feels when texting you!

 Further additions to the project may include scraping publicly available websites (Twitter, Instagram, Linkedin etc.) to evaluate how their emotions have changed over the past months.

+Please use the notebook file (and not the .py file) and pull the xlsx as well.